 - Discuss ratings applied, how they may be improved and chart progress

-What if we could do the performance review a different way?
+What if we could do performance management in a different way?

 To explain this let’s take a look at the taxi industry BU (Before Uber).
 I get in a cab, the interior is grubby and sometimes smelly, the driver mumbles at me, I mumble at the driver, he drives me the long way around and I get out feeling ripped off.
 Basically, the performance of the driver, and me was pretty damn low.

-This process happens for every single ride and if that driver scores below a certain number, he’ll be called in for a discussion on how he might be able to lift his game.
-If I score consistently low, I might find it difficult to get a driver for future trips.
+This process happens for every ride and if that driver receives continually poor feedback, he’ll be called in for a discussion on how he might be able to lift his game.
+If I consistently receive low feedback, I might find it difficult to get a driver for future trips!

 When we looked at that process it was almost everything a performance process should be, so we asked ourselves how we could apply this approach to the workplace.
-It became clear the way to implement a successful performance management process was from the ground up.
+A successful performance management process comes from the ground up where employees own it themselves.
 A process that:

 - Is integrated with daily activities and owned at the individual level